Careers

 The best course of treatment is a professional application of fungicide to get rid of Summer Patch lawn disease.

-Overall, the better shape that your lawn is in (health-wise), the better able it will be to stand up to any threats it is faced with.
+The bottom line?
+The better shape that your lawn is in (health-wise), the better able it will be to stand up to any threats it is faced with.
 While you might not be able to prevent lawn disease entirely, a healthy lawn will fare better in the face of disease than one that is already plagued with problems.

-At the end of the day, Summer Patch lawn disease is just one of many potential problems that your lawn could face in North Texas.
+At the end of the day, summer patch lawn disease is just one of many potential problems that your lawn could face in North Texas.
 That’s why it’s so valuable to invest in professional lawn care and have a pro on your side, looking out for your lawn.

 Lawn diseases can feel like a setback when it comes to achieving the amazing results that you’re after.
 But it does not have to completely derail your investment in a great-looking lawn.
 With early detection and treatment, you can get your lawn back on track.